dotnet/deployment-tools/Documentation/dotnet-mage/README.md

 Launcher is required for all .NET 5 (and .NET Core 3.1) apps in ClickOnce.

-You can obtain all command-line options by running `Mage.NET` or for verbose help `Mage.NET -help verbose`.
+You can obtain all command-line options by running `dotnet mage` or for verbose help `dotnet mage -help verbose`.

 ## Prerequisites for using this tool

 * [Install .NET 5 RC.2 SDK](https://dotnet.microsoft.com/download/dotnet/5.0)

-* Install Mage.NET (DotNet.Mage) global tool:
+* Install dotnet-mage global tool:

-`dotnet tool install --global microsoft.dotnet.mage --version 5.0.0-rc.2.20513.1`
+`dotnet tool install --global microsoft.dotnet.mage --version 5.0.0-rc.2.20527.1`

 ## Common usage scenario